WamashuduSengani/Coin-Market/README.md

 # Conclusion

 This project is a React Single Page App (SPA) that consumes a GraphQL API developed in the backend using TypeScript and Node.js.
-The SPA has a Home page that lists all the Champions, A search bar that allow users to search champions by name, filters to filter champions according to their tags and difficulties and a Detail page that displays a Champion's details when clicked.
+The SPA has a Home page that lists all the Coins in the Coinlore Crypto API, A button that allows users to hide specific coins, and a Detail page that displays a Coins's market data details when clicked.
 The project uses React, Apollo Client and GraphQL